Exploration Systems Manager

 Ground Systems Development and Operations Program

-Shawn Quinn is the vehicle integration and launch integrated product team (VIL IPT) manager at NASA's Kennedy Space Center in the Ground Systems Development and Operations Program (GSDO).
-The VIL IPT is responsible for the operations and development of systems at Kennedy's Launch Complex 39, including the launch pads, mobile launcher, crawler transporter and Vehicle Assembly Building.
-As manager of the IPT, Quinn oversees the overall planning and implementation of modifications of Launch Complex 39 systems to support the processing and launch of the Space Launch System and Orion spacecraft.
+Most recently, Quinn was the Vehicle Integration and Launch integration product team (VIL IPT) manager.
+He was responsible for the operations and development of systems at Kennedy's Launch Complex 39, including the launch pads, mobile launcher, crawler transporter and Vehicle Assembly Building.
+As manager of the IPT, Quinn oversaw the overall planning and implementation of modifications of Launch Complex 39 systems to support the processing and launch of the Space Launch System and Orion spacecraft.

 Prior to his assignment in GSDO, Quinn was chief of the Lunar Systems Division in Kennedy's Constellation Project Office.
 He was responsible for development of operations concepts and systems to support ground processing and launch of NASA's lunar spacecraft, including landers and surface systems planned for future human and robotic missions.
 In this capacity, he had oversight for lunar-phase architecture planning for Kennedy in support of the Lunar Capability Concept Review.
 Prior to his assignment in the Constellation Project Office, he was the requirements and operations manager in the Kennedy Exploration Office.